Become a Volunteer

 Special Event volunteers assist in a supportive role at a variety of special events and activities, including seminar and event registration, distribution of the Farmers Market Nutrition vouchers, Senior Games and other activities.
 The assignment is on an "on-call" basis depending on the identified needs.

 Trained volunteers will make regular telephone calls to assigned homebound or isolated older adults in need of a friendly voice and/or regular contact.
 Volunteers joining this program are asked to commit 6 to 10 hours monthly and to participate in orientation and training.

 Trained volunteers assist the York County Area Agency on Aging's Ombudsman Program by providing a visible presence in York County's long-term care facilities and promoting an enhanced quality of life for the residents.
-They listen to resident concerns and offer information about access to programs and services for residents, families and facility staff.
-Each Volunteer Ombudsman is assigned to a long-term care facility and visits that facility on a regular basis, committing 6 to 8 hours per month.
+They listen to resident concerns, offer information about access to programs and services for residents, families and facility staff.
+Volunteer Ombudsman visit long-term care facilities on a regular basis, committing 8 to 10 hours per month.
 They objectively assess and identify residents' problems and concerns, encourage self-advocacy, and aid in the resolution of problems.
-Initial 8-hour training is provided by the Pennsylvania Department of Aging, followed by local training, and an ongoing opportunity for enrichment training.
+Initial 8-hour training is provided by the Pennsylvania Department of Aging, followed by local training, and bi-monthly enrichment meetings with all local Ombudsman volunteers..